skypilot-org/skypilot/docs/source/getting-started/installation.rst

 Cloud account setup
 -------------------

-SkyPilot currently supports these cloud providers: AWS, GCP, Azure, IBM, OCI, SCP, Lambda Cloud, and Cloudflare (for R2 object store).
+SkyPilot currently supports these cloud providers: AWS, GCP, Azure, OCI, Lambda Cloud, RunPod, IBM, SCP, and Cloudflare (for R2 object store).

 If you already have cloud access set up on your local machine, run ``sky check`` to :ref:`verify that SkyPilot can properly access your enabled clouds<verify-cloud-access>`.